HomeLatest NewsTelecomServiceNow buys NetACE to boost telco workflow offerings

 Founded in 2013, Atrinet is headquartered in Hod-Hasharon, Israel.

-Concurrently, ServiceNow has partnered with to introduce generative AI solutions for telcos and announced a collaboration with Segra to launch a new case and incident management solution.
+Concurrently, ServiceNow has partnered with NVIDIA to introduce generative AI solutions for telcos and announced a collaboration with Segra to launch a new case and incident management solution.

 Get the day's headlines from Tech Observer straight in your inbox